-The 2009-11 biennial budget (2009 Wisconsin Act 28) includes a provision that allows owners of fleets to register their fleet vehicles for a three year period effective July 1, 2010.
-This provision will not impact the total amount of Registration Fees, rather it may impact timing related to annual receipt of such Registration Fees.
+The 2009-11 biennial budget (2009 Wisconsin Act 28) included a provision that would allow owners of fleets to register their fleet vehicles for a three year period effective July 1, 2010.
+This provision is not expected to impact the total amount of Registration Fees, rather it may impact timing related to annual receipt of such Registration Fees.
 The Department of Transportation is in the process of developing methodology for estimating how many fleets may qualify to use this optional registration process.